 Furthermore, Thailand enjoys a strategic location in the Asia-Pacific region’s heart.
 In fact, they share a greater number of land borders than any other ASEAN country except Laos.

 With six different international airports, Thailand is certainly an emerging flight hub.
-Bangkok’s Suvarnabhumi airport among the few in ASEAN having direct flights to everywhere in Asia and most countries in Europe.
+Bangkok’s Suvarnabhumi airport is among the few in ASEAN with direct flights to every capital city in Asia and most countries in Western Europe.

-Last, and maybe most importantly, Thailand has one of the highest rates of internet and social media users on the planet.
-The mobile penetration rate is a staggering 150% – that’s one and a half phones for every Thai person.
+Last, and perhaps most importantly, Thailand has one of the highest rates of internet and social media users on the planet.

 Many startup success stories originate in Phuket, Chiang Mai, and Bangkok.
 These range from local startups to firms that large, foreign multinationals later acquired.